Skip to content Skip to sidebar Skip to footer

 6. Dark Chocolate Squares

 If you’ve got a sweet tooth and just need chocolate, try opting for dark chocolate over milk or white chocolate.
 Dark chocolate has MUCH less sugar and is packed with iron–a critical component for your body’s health!
-It’s also a great source of fiber.
+Dark chocolate is also a great source of fiber.

 The darker the chocolate, the more cocoa it contains (and the less sugar).
 Cocoa is rich in antioxidants, helping reduce inflammation and improve cholesterol.
 I usually opt for 60% or 72% dark chocolate.